 English-language media in Abu Dhabi

 English-language media is readily available in the UAE.
 The National and Gulf News are English-language dailies that also have active websites.
-A number of other English magazines and newspapers are also readily available, including Aquarius, Time Out Abu Dhabi, Masala and Abu Dhabi World.
+A number of other English magazines and newspapers are also readily available, including Aquarius, Time Out Abu Dhabi and Abu Dhabi World.
 There are also English radio and television stations.

 Access to English-language television channels is quite good, including the Dubai-based Dubai One, as well as the BBC and Fox.